paperclippete/Milestone2/README.md

 There is a well-known issue with Safari for iPhone displaying parallax backgrounds, I have looked into this but have decided to compromise my design for the smallest screens.

+There was a bug with the events API returning 'undefined' for some ticket prices.
+I created a function to check if the value was 'undefined' and provide a response for the user.

+There was an issue with the form not resetting after submit, I added a .reset function to clear the user's details.

+My social links do not link anywhere as there are no social media accounts associated with the site.

 ### Deployment
 ___